baobabsoluciones/cornflow/_sources/main/introduction.rst.txt

 ==========================

 Cornflow is a collection of projects that allow for the rapid prototyping and deployment of optimization-based applications.
-Contrary to other existing deployment servers, Cornflow centers in applications and the problems, not in the techniques.
+Contrary to other existing deployment servers, Cornflow is centered around the applications and the problems, not in the techniques.
 It offers several other advantages such as being completely free (as in freedom) and very flexible.

 Cornflow uses input and output schemas to define “optimization problems” and then accepts any (for now python) code that reads data in the input schema and returns a solution in the output schema.
-We use json-schema to define these schemas.
+We use JSONSchema to define these schemas.
 By working like this, Cornflow becomes technique-agnostic without losing data-validation and re-usability (e.g., we can have more than one “solution method” for the same problem).

 Being technique-agnostic implies we sometimes use CP models built with ortools, MIP models built with pyomo and some heuristics in pure python.
 But again, we could also have a localsolver model or any metaheuristic as long as it complies with the interface format for the particular optimization problem.
 In the :ref:`Examples of solution methods` section we describe some of the demo solution methods we have built and deployed.